kaltura/developer-platform-docs/documentation/player-portal/android/player-config-android.md

 The PkMediaEntry holds information gathered from the media details and needed for the player, such as the URL to play, the DRM data, and duration.

-This object usually will be created using one of the media providers in case Kaltur's BE is used for hosting your media files.
+This object usually will be created using one of the media providers in case Kaltura's BE is used for hosting your media files.

 Additional information includes: